openvinotoolkit/openvino/docs/ops/image/NV12toBGR_8.md

 **Outputs:**

-* **1**: A tensor of type *T* representing converted image in BGR format.
+* **1**: A tensor of type *T* representing an image converted in BGR format.
 Dimensions:
   * `N` - batch dimension
-  * `H` - height dimension is same as image height
+  * `H` - height dimension is the same as the image height
-  * `W` - width dimension is same as image width
+  * `W` - width dimension is the same as the image width
-  * `C` - channels dimension equals to 3.
-First channel is Blue, second one is Green, last one is Red
+  * `C` - channels dimension is equal to 3.
+The first channel is Blue, the second one is Green, the last one is Red

 **Types:**